Influenza Activity Surveillance 2019

 INFLUENZA AND INFLUENZA-LIKE ILLNESSES (ILI)

-ILI activity at sentinel GPs and EDs remained stable this week.
+ILI activity at sentinel GPs and EDs increased slightly this week.

-Influenza A/H3N2 comprised the largest proportion (64%) of influenza detections at PathWest this week, followed by A/H1N1 (36%).
-There were no influenza B detections this week.
+Influenza A/H3N2 comprised the largest proportion of influenza detections at Pathwest this week (44%) followed by influenza A/H1N1 (25%), and influenza B (31%).

 For more information: WA Virus WAtch